FDA-AI/FDAi/README.md

 # 🖥️ FDAi Framework Components

 This is a very high-level overview of the architecture.
-The 3 primary primitive components of the FDAi framework are:
+The three primary primitive components of the FDAi framework are:

 1. [Data Silo API Gateway Nodes](#1-data-silo-api-gateway-nodes) that facilitate data export from data silos
 2. [PersonalFDA Nodes](#2-personalfda-nodes) that import, store, and analyze your data to identify how various factors affect your health